qiuwenbaike/Write/README.md

 Default value is `#ffbe00` as used in WikiSkripta project.

+#### Site logo

+By default, the site logo is not shown at all.
+But if you want to show your logo with this skin, you can place it:

+- in the upper main bar next to the site title,
+- in the sidebar as usual in other skins like Monobook, Vector.

+You just have to set `$wgMedikShowLogo` in your `LocalSettings.php`:

+    $wgMedikShowLogo = 'main';    // for a small logo (28×28 px) in the main bar
+    $wgMedikShowLogo = 'sidebar'; // for big logo in the sidebar

+But don't forget to set the logo path at `$wgLogo`!

+The default value is `'none'`.

 #### Responsive skin

 Note that this skin is responsive by default, i.e. it fits the screen both on deskops and on mobile screens.
 If you need unresponsive design, just set in `LocalSettings.php`: